The four organizations have signed a memorandum of understanding with a 2020 goal.

 The three-year global strategic partnership will promote sustainable, inclusive development initiatives in the region.

-The five key areas for cooperation are fostering sustainable agriculture; supporting inclusive recycling; protecting watersheds; increasing clean water access; and driving CO
+The five key areas for cooperation are fostering sustainable agriculture; supporting inclusive recycling; protecting watersheds; increasing clean water access; and driving CO2 reduction.

 During the first phase, the IDB and Danone will look to strengthen and scale projects currently being implemented or designed by Livelihoods Funds and the Danone Ecosystem Fund in Latin America and the Caribbean.